ang-zeyu/AppTracky/README.md

 - [x] Frontend
    - [x] Layout scaffolding
    - [x] Authentication related things
 - [x] Drag-and-drop kanban board for applications and APIs
+- [x] Presigned urls S3 uploads for PDF resumes

 TBD:
-- [ ] S3 uploads for PDF resumes
-- [ ] AWS SSM Parameter Store / Secrets Manager integration
+- [ ] AWS SSM Parameter Store / Secrets Manager integration for OAuth secrets

 The backend is built with Spring Boot, and heavy use of Spring Security for Authentication.